Docker vs. Vagrant

 By Yong Fu, OCI Software Engineer

-Modern distributed applications development often faces two problems: 1) inconsistency of development environments because of multiple versions of operating systems and packages; 2) services and discrepancies between development and test/deployment environments.
 Virtualization technology, such as virtual machines (VMs) and containers, can handle these problems effectively, but they are often difficult to use in real-world development processes due to the lack of appropriate tools for developers.
-In this article, we briefly introduce Vagrant and Docker, VM and container management tools, with a focus on their concepts and workflow.
-By comparing major features of both technologies, we advocate for combining both technologies, as opposed to using them exclusively.
-Also we’ll use two real-world examples to demonstrate how to integrate both technologies to build a better development environment.
+In this article, we briefly introduce VM and container management tools, Vagrant and Docker, with a focus on their concepts and workflow.
+By comparing major features of both technologies, we advocate for combining them, as opposed to using one or the other exclusively.
+We’ll use two real-world examples to demonstrate how to integrate both technologies to build a better development environment.

 Today, modern distributed applications, especially web applications, are typically built using a set of loosely coupled services, with rapid development and deployment cycles.
 These services may run in multiple virtual machines and are ephemeral according to clients demands.
 Docker is a great tool for these kinds of applications, due to its easy-to-use interface, fast launching and small resource overhead.